Cross-Sectional Area Calculator

 Shape-Specific Calculations:

-• Rectangle: Enter width AND height.
-Formula: A = width × height
+Rectangle: Enter width AND height.
+Formula A = width × height applies to beams, channels, and rectangular ducts.

-• Square: Enter side length.
-Formula: A = side²
+Square: Enter side length.
+Formula A = side² is used for square posts, bars, and uniform cross-sections.

-• Triangle: Enter base AND height.
-Formula: A = (base × height) ÷ 2
+Triangle: Enter base AND height.
+Formula A = (base × height) ÷ 2 applies to triangular supports and trusses.

 • Square post: side = 8 cm → area = 64 cm²